Performance Coaching: How To Become A Performance Coach

 Image taken from pixabay.com

-I won’t lie, a coaching certification will definitely help you get your initial clients.
-I am interested in giving you value and I don’t want to give you a garbage answer that “No don’t do certification!
+I won’t lie; a coaching certification will definitely help you get your first clients.
+I am interested in giving you value, and I don’t want to give you a garbage answer like, “No, don’t do certification!
 It is a waste of your money!”
-If you plan on being a associated certified coach, you can definitely get an initial boost from certification, and there are plenty of places online where you can do so.
+If you plan on being an associated certified coach, you can definitely get an initial boost from certification, and there are plenty of places online where you can do so.

 However, let me be very frank with you.
 Years down the line, that performance coaching certification won’t really matter that much.
-The biggest way that a certified course can help you though is by showing you how a coaching business works, That is definitely helpful.
+Our analysis revealed that the biggest way that a certified course can help you is by showing you how a coaching business works.
+That is definitely helpful.

 See, the main issue for us coaches is that we don’t have the luxury of time.
-Every second and every minute that you are not spending on spreading your word you are robbing one person on this planet of your coaching.
-That one person could have had their lives changes after coming in contact with you.
+As per our expertise, for every second and every minute that you are not spending on spreading your word, you are robbing one person on this planet of your coaching.
+That one person could have had their life changed after coming into contact with you.

 Frequently Asked Questions (FAQs)